Kick Off (series): History

 Kick Off was released in 1989.
 Kick Off was first developed for the Atari ST and then ported to the Amiga.
 Several expansion disks were released for Kick Off 2.
 In 1992, Dino Dini left Anco and signed a contract for Virgin Games, which released Goal! in 1993.
 Anco released Kick Off 3 in 1994.
 The game used a side view instead of a top-down view and bore little resemblance to Kick Off 2 apart from the name.
 Anco Software published the first versions of Kick Off for the Amiga and Atari ST.

 Gameplay

 With Kick Off the ball did not stick to the player's feet but instead was realistically kicked ahead from the players, in a manner similar to that of Nintendo's Soccer, released in 1985 on the NES.
 This added a degree of difficulty and skill requirement at the same time.
-Other attributes, such as action replays, players with different characteristics, different tactics, fouls, yellow cards, red cards, injuries, injury time and various referees with different moods also featured.
+Other attributes, such as action replays, players with different characteristics, different tactics, fouls, yellow cards, red cards, injuries, injury time and various referees with different moods are also featured.